andreaporotti/just-another-memo-plugin/README.md

 ## Support

-If you find any errors or compatibility issues with other plugins, please let me know in the plugin support forum on wordpress.org.
+If you find any errors or compatibility issues with other plugins, please let me know in the [plugin support forum](https://wordpress.org/support/plugin/jamp-notes/).
 Thanks!

 ## Privacy